Pages

 • You can choose to add that tag also to files indexed by this indexer.

-Index content from additional tables (eg. EXT:mask, EXT:bootstrap_package)
+Index content from additional tables (eg. mask, bootstrap_package, content_blocks)

-Some extension like the widely used mask and bootstrap_package extensions store content not in the tt_content table but in additional tables which hold a reference to the record in tt_content.
+Some extension Some extension like the widely used mask and bootstrap_package and content_blocks extensions store content not in the tt_content table but in additional tables which hold a reference to the record in tt_content.

 Since version 5.3.0 it is possible to index those tables without the need for a 3rd party extension or custom indexer.
 In the field Additional tables for content elements you can configure those tables.
 The ini configuration format is used here.